 MINNEAPOLIS -- The Twins exceeded all expectations in 2019 with 101 wins -- the second most in franchise history -- and their first American League Central title since '10.
 The team's core of position players took a collective step forward and will remain mostly intact as Minnesota eyes a deeper run into the postseason next year.

-With that in mind, this should be an active offseason for the Twins, who could lose as many as four of the five primary members of their starting rotation to free agency despite the relative stability and strong production anticipated elsewhere around the diamond.
+With that in mind, this should be an active offseason for the Twins, who will need to bolster their rotation despite the relative stability and strong production anticipated elsewhere around the diamond.
 Can they build a pitching staff that will help carry their success into 2020?

 MLB.com is keeping track of all of the Twins' moves here.
 As the offseason continues, be sure to check back for updates.

 The Twins' primary needs this offseason have unquestionably been in the starting rotation, though after losing out on prominent free agents that they were reportedly in on (Zack Wheeler, Madison Bumgarner, Hyun-Jin Ryu, Cole Hamels and Dallas Keuchel), they addressed the void by bringing in veterans Homer Bailey and Rich Hill on one-year deals alongside the returns of both Jake Odorizzi and Michael Pineda.

 Given the dearth of free-agent starters left, the club could turn to the trade market, where a throng of prominent arms are reportedly avaialble, including David Price, Matthew Boyd and Robbie Ray among others.
 And Minnesota has the prospect depth to explore that market.